Edward Rodes: Family

-Francis Rodes married secondly, Mary, daughter of Francis Charlton, esq. of Appley, in Shropshire, with whom he had, with other issue, a son, Godfrey (Sir), of Great Houghton, knighted at Havering, 13 July 1615, who married four wives, and left, with other issue, including a daughter, Elizabeth, the third wife and widow of the ill-fated Thomas Wentworth Earl of Strafford, and a son and successor, Sir Edward Rodes of Great Houghton.

-Edward Rodes married Mary (or Margaret), the daughter of Sir Hammond Whichcote and Millicent Markham in 1629.
-They had a number of children, but only one son, William married and had children.
-William had two sons Godfrey (d. unmarried 1709) and William Rodes, esq. of Great Houghton, the last male heir of this branch of the family, who died unmarried in 1740, leaving his two sisters, his co-heirs.
+Rodes married Mary (or Margaret), the daughter of Hammond Whichcote and Millicent Markham in 1629.
+They had a number of children, but only one son, William.
+William had two sons, Godfrey (d. unmarried 1709) and William Rodes of Great Houghton, the last male heir of this branch of the family, who died unmarried in 1740, leaving his two sisters as his co-heirs.